martinthomson/train-protocol/draft-thomson-train-protocol.md

 process rate limit signals before attempting to remove packet protection or before discarding these packets.

-An endpoint that send long header packets for this purpose SHOULD send those packets as the first packet of a datagram, including additional valid packets.
+An endpoint that send long header packets for this purpose MUST send those packets as the first packet of a datagram, followed by additional valid packets.
 An endpoint that receives and discards a packet when there are no valid packets in the datagram SHOULD ignore any rate limit signal.
 Such a datagram might be entirely spoofed.